Back to top

 }

-// May also be triggered from the Activity
+// may also be triggered from the Activity

-public void updateDetail() {
+public void updateDetail(String uri) {

-// Create a string, just for testing
+// create a string just for testing

 String newTime = String.valueOf(System.currentTimeMillis());

-// Inform the Activity about the change based
+// inform the Activity about the change based

 // interface defintion